 Visit the Photos section to see all of your uploaded photos.

 Select any faded color photo from your gallery, and tap the color icon to restore the colors.
 The same icon lets you colorize or restore colors, depending on the photo you use.

 The process takes a few seconds.
 Once the colors have been restored, you’ll see the photo with the slider bar down the center, which you can drag to view the full before or after photo.

 Tap the icons for more options: tag the photo, edit or view photo details, save the original, color-restored, or comparison photo to the library, or delete the original or color-restored photo.
 If you delete the original photo, the color-restored version will be deleted as well.

 Users who have a Complete plan with MyHeritage can restore the colors in an unlimited number of photos.

-Other users can colorize up to 10 photos and restore the colors in up to 10 additional photos for free.
+Other users can colorize several photos and restore the colors in several additional photos for free.
 To colorize or restore more photos, a subscription is needed.
 Non-subscribers will notice a watermark of the MyHeritage logo on the bottom right of their photos, while Complete subscribers will be able to produce colorized and color-restored photos that are logo-free.